malmanigit/muSim/docs/source/movement_feasibility.rst

 Movement Feasibility using Inverse Kinematics and Evolutionary Algorithms
 =========================================================================

-.. note:

-These steps are not optional. muSim training will not proceed if the targets are not appended to the xml file (see 1., 2.)
+.. note:: These steps are not optional. muSim training will not proceed if the targets are not appended to the xml file (see 1., 2.)

 Inverse Kinematics
 ------------------